Abdulmajeed11/MobileIndex/README.md

     Redis

     multi
-    5.hgetall on UID_<userlist>
+    5.hgetall on UID_<userID>             /here, multi is done on every userID in UserList

     SQl
     2.Delete on NotificationPreferences
       params: AlmondMAC,UserID

     Queue
-    6.Send DynamicDevicePreferencesResponse to S11        //where S11 = (redisQueue)
+    6.Send DynamicDevicePreferencesResponse to MobileQueue

     Functional
     1.Command 1700